Balaam in the Bible

 Exact Match

-And Balaam rose up in the morning, and said unto the princes of Balak, Get you into your land: for the LORD refuseth to give me leave to go with you.
+Balaam rose up in the morning, and said to the princes of Balak, "Go to your land; for Yahweh refuses to permit me to go with you."

 But God was incensed that Balaam was going, and the Angel of the Lord took His stand on the path to oppose him.
 Balaam was riding his donkey, and his two servants were with him.